tamaragevorgyan/gettyimages-api/README.md

 ### HTTP Redirects ###

-API v3 uses HTTP redirection where appropriate.
+Connect API v3 uses HTTP redirection where appropriate.
 Clients should assume that any request may result in a redirection.
-Receiving an HTTP redirection is not an error and clients should follow that redirect.
+Receiving an HTTP redirect is not an error and clients should follow that redirect.
 Redirect responses will have a Location header field which contains the URI of the resource to which the client should repeat the requests.
 We use 302 and 303 HTTP response status codes for redirects.

-Here's an example:
+Here's an example of a call to oatuh2/token:

-	Call to oauth2/token
 	https://connect.gettyimages.com/oauth2/auth?response_type=token&client_id={api-key}

-	Response
 	HTTP/1.1 302 Found
 	Date: Mon, 14 Jul 2014 18:34:51 GMT
 	Expires: -1